secrary/secrary-blog/android-reversing/android101/index.md

 ### Dalvik VM and ART

 `Dalvik bytecode` is packed within `APK` and `AAB` files in the form of `.dex` files and is used by a managed runtime on Android to execute it on the device.
 It’s now the runtime’s responsibility to handle the architecture agnostic intermediate language file - `Dex Executable File` (`.dex`).
-Such runtime is `Dalvik VM`, used by Android version 4.4 “KitKat” and earlier, Google abandoned `JVM` in favor of an alternative solution - `Dalvik Virtual Machine`, created by Dan Bornstein with constraints of mobile devices in mind.
+Such runtime is `Dalvik VM`, used by Android version 4.4 “KitKat” and earlier, Google abandoned `JVM` in favor of an alternative solution. `Dalvik Virtual Machine` is created by Dan Bornstein with constraints of mobile devices in mind.
 Each application runs in its own instance of the `Dalvik Virtual Machine`, so being efficient is crucial to concurrently run many such processes.

 ![dalvik-vm.svg](./img/dalvik-vm.svg)

 To translate the `Dalvik bytecode` into the device-specific instructions, `Dalvik VM` uses two approaches, `Dalvik interpreter` and `Dalvik JIT`.

 `Dalvik Interpreter` can be found under `dalvik/vm/mterp` directory for source code of Android versions 4.4 and earlier.
 It fetches each instruction and redirects them using a table to the appropriate handler.

 ```c
 ...